 Jeanne B. Gold, Ph.
 D., NCSP is currently Awards Co-Chair of NYASP.
 She is a Nationally Certified School Psychologist and a NYS Licensed Psychologist.
 Jeanne retired as Coordinator of the Guidance and Child Study Center at PNW BOCES where she had previously worked as a School Psychologist.
 She is a reviewer for the NASP Program Approval Board and the member of the Appeals Board of the National School Psychology Certification System (NSPCS) of NASP.
 Jeanne also served as NYASP Conference Chair in 2009 and Chapter L Representative.
 She lives in New York, New York.
 She can be reached at Jeanne.Gold@nyasp.org.

-Emma Leah Hettrich, Psy.D. is the Membership Co-Chair for NYASP.
-Dr. Hettrich is a School Psychologist within a suburban elementary school in Long Island and an Adjunct Professor in the School Psychology department at St. John's University.
-She has consulted and provided trainings at the locally, nationally and internationally.
+Emma Leah Hettrich, Psy.D. is the Membership Co-Chair for NYASP as well as the 2020 NYASP Conference Co-Chair.
+Dr. Hettrich is a NYS certified School Psychologist and NYS Licensed Psychologist.
+She works as a School Psychologist within a suburban elementary school in Long Island and an Adjunct Professor in the School Psychology department at St. John's University.
+She has consulted and provided trainings at the local, national, and international levels.
 Her areas of work and interest include assessment and intervention for children with Autism Spectrum Disorders and Dyslexia, as well as CHC theory and cross battery assessment.
-Dr. Hettrich can be reached at email@example.com
+Dr. Hettrich can be reached at email@example.com .

 John Kelly, Ph.D. is a school psychologist with the Commack School District.
 He is also an Adjunct Professor in the School Psychology Program at St. John's University.
 John is a Past-President of NYASP, Past-President of NASP and the current Co-Chair of the NYASP Legislative Committee.
 John is the current President-elect of the National Association of School Psychologists.
 He has served in various leadership roles at the local, state, and national level.
 John's professional interests and passion is within the area of the provision of mental health services within the schools.
 His expertise in advocacy and leadership development is often sought after through professional presentations and workshops, as well as through consultation with school districts, professional and government agencies, and professional associations.
 John can be reached at John.Kelly@nyasp.org.

 Tom Kulaga MSEd, NASP, ABSNP is the Webmaster for NYASP.
-He is a practicing school psychologist in Marlboro, NY.
-Tom maintains diplomate status in school neuropsychology, has served as an adjunct instructor in the school psychology program at Marist College, and has led the New York Association of School Psychologists as President (twice).
+He is a retired school psychologist from Marlboro, NY.
+Tom has served as an adjunct instructor in the school psychology program at Marist College, and has led the New York Association of School Psychologists as President (twice).
 He maintains interests in school neuropsychology, computers, and golf.
 Tom can be reached at firstname.lastname@example.org.

 Jennifer Meyers is the Early Career Committee Co-Chair, the Co-Chair for the NYASP 2019 conference in Syracuse, NY and the Chapter E Co-Representative for the counties of Onondaga, Oswego, Madison, Oneida, Cayuga and Cortland.
 Jennifer received her MS in School Psychology from Rochester Institute of Technology in 2001.
 She has worked as an elementary school psychologist for Phoenix Central Schools since 2004.
 Her professional interests include Positive Behavioral Interventions and Supports (PBIS) and assessment and treatment of children with ADHD and Tourette Syndrome.
 She can be reached at email@example.com.